Sulla mia pelle: Track listing

-Sulla mia pelle tour (prima parte)
+Sulla mia pelle Tour (first leg)

 Sulla mia pelle tour (prima parte) started on October 23, 2009 in Taneto di Gattatico and finished on January 16, 2010 in Sedico.
 The tour finished in this date because on February Noemi would participate in the sixtieth edition of the Sanremo Music Festival with the song "Per tutta la vita".

 Tour was formed by 22 shows.